 Estimating and rounding word problems are a mix of estimation and rounding techniques.
 This process will help kids to enhance their guesses in everyday situations.
-This technique is specially designed for 4th graders to develop their math skills in real-life scenarios, making it easier for them to understand math easily.
+This technique is specially designed for 4th graders to develop their math skills in real-life scenarios, making it easier for them to understand math.
 Below, we have provided six rounding and estimating examples, where we provide some queries based on real life.
 So we hope kids will like this concept.

 [Scroll Down for Download Link]